The renormalized volume of a 4-dimensional Ricci-flat ALE space: Asymptotics of Ricci-flat ALE metrics in dimension

 \subsection{Preparation of an asymptotic expansion}

 Fix an arbitrary diffeomorphism $\Phi$ as in \eqref{eq:1}.
-By standard arguments, it is possible to modify $\Phi$ to satisfy the Bianchi gauge condition relative to $g$ and $g_0$, meaning that the tensor satisfies $\cB_{g_0}h = 0$, although a priori $\Phi$ will then only have regularity $C^{k_0}$ for some $k_0 \in \N$, \eqref{eq:1} will only hold up to $k_0$ derivatives, and we may need to relax the decay rate in \eqref{eq:1} slightly.
+By standard Fredholm theory arguments in weighted H\"older spaces, it is possible to modify $\Phi$ to satisfy the Bianchi gauge condition relative to $g$ and $g_0$, meaning that the tensor satisfies $\cB_{g_0}h = 0$, although a priori $\Phi$ will then only be of class $C^{k_0+1}$ for some $k_0 \in \N$, \eqref{eq:1} will only hold up to $k_0$ derivatives, and we may need to relax the decay rate in \eqref{eq:1} slightly.
 However, we do have the freedom of prescribing an arbitrarily high cutoff $k_0$.
 Moreover, since the Ricci-flat equation is elliptic in any Bianchi gauge, $h$ actually admits an asymptotic expansion.

 One can be completely precise about the shape of this expansion \cite{Che18} but for us the first term will be sufficient.
 By a standard iteration, the first term is a $\Gamma$-equivariant harmonic function that decays at infinity.
 As explained in \cite[Thm 5.103]{CheTia94}, thanks to the Bianchi gauge condition and because $\Gamma \neq \{1\}$, we can assume that each component function of $h_0$ is homogeneous of degree $-4$.
 This then justifies the rate $-4$ chosen in \eqref{eq:1}.
 We also learn that the nonlinear terms of the Ricci curvature are at worst $O(r^{-10})$, so we immediately get